awsdocs/aws-site-to-site-vpn-user-guide/doc_source/VPNTunnels.md

 For more information, see [Site\-to\-Site VPN tunnel initiation options](initiate-vpn-tunnels.md)\.
 Default: `Add`

 You can specify the tunnel options when you create a Site\-to\-Site VPN connection, or you can modify the tunnel options for an existing VPN connection\.
-You cannot configure tunnel options for an AWS Classic VPN connection\.
 For more information, see the following topics:
 + [Create a Site\-to\-Site VPN connection](SetUpVPNConnections.md#vpn-create-vpn-connection)
 + [Modifying Site\-to\-Site VPN tunnel options](modify-vpn-tunnel-options.md)